CJ Kelly is an online sports writer with over six years experience writing about sports history.

 Cepeda hit a sac fly to drive in pinch runner Ernie Bowman.
 Tie ballgame.
 Alou went to third on the sacrifice.
 Catcher Ed Bailey was up next and Williams threw a wild pitch; Mays advanced to 2b.
 Alston then signaled for an intentional walk to load the bases with one out.

 The L.A. bench was simmering.
 Snider and Durocher now pleaded with Alston to bring in Drysdale in place of Stan Williams.
-Stan was known to have control issues and he was in his fortieth game.
-Williams finished off his disastrous appearance with another walk to Jim Davenport, bringing in the go ahead run.
+Stan was known to have control issues and he was in his 40th game.
+Williams finished off his disastrous appearance with another walk to Jim Davenport, bringing in the go-ahead run.

 Finally, Alston brought in lefty Ron Perranoski to stop the bleeding.
 He got Jose Pagan to hit a ground ball to Burright, who muffed it, allowing Mays to score.
 It was now 6-4.
 Bases still loaded.
 But Perranoski struck out Bob Nieman.
 Mercifully, the inning was over.
 It was an epic collapse.
 Up two runs with three outs remaining only to blow the lead on four walks and an error.